ilios/user-guide/dashboard/README.md

   </figcaption>
 </figure>

 The **Ilios Menu expander** is only available in the smaller view of the toolbar.
 It is not needed in full-size mode.
+The **Help Link** is always available and takes the user directly to this very guide.

 ### Small Screen View - expanded